mavlink/rfcs/text/0020-dispersion-payload.md

 1. eliminated request message in favor of mav command infrastructure
 1. the parameter protocol will be used for configuration since supporting devices with multiple independent sub components significant increased configuration overhead
 1. unix timestamps will be used where possible to ensure accurate reporting on dispersion quality
+1. switched status flags and error flags bitmask to continuous enums since almost all of the time the flags would be mutually exclusive.
+It is worth the size reduction.
+If multiple codes do happen at the same time, it is common to combine them into a unqiue enum or oscillate between the codes on publish.
+Warning flags were left as a bit mask since they dont block operation and can be ignored.
+This makes multiple overlapping warnings likely.

 ## Alternatives